-13. Induction
+Induction

 For students undertaking a Traineeship, an induction session will be provided to students to meet with the Australian apprenticeships support network representative, ARC Training representative and the employer to provide further information about your chosen qualification including details of dates, times and the training venue.

-Course information will include what will be covered in the course and how the training will be delivered, workplace visits, the Units of Competencynit of ompetencies students will be undertaking, how you will be assessed and responsibilities of the employer, students and ARC Training.
-ARC Training provides this Student Handbook which contains information to assist you as a student and support services we can provide.
+Course information will include what will be covered in the course, how the training will be delivered, workplace visits, the Unit of Competencies students will be undertaking, how you will be assessed and responsibilities of the employer, students and ARC Training.
+ARC Training also provides you with this Student Handbook, which contains information to assist you as a student and the support services we can provide.

-14. Training Plan
+Training Plan

-A Training Plan will be developed for each student enrolled in a course under Smart and Skilled.
-This Training Plan is to be completed after the information session and within twelve weeks of commencing the course.
-The Training Plan is an agreement which outlines the responsibilities and obligations between ARC Training and the student.
+A Training Plan is developed for each student enrolled in a course under the Smart and Skilled Program.
+The Training Plan is completed after the information session, and within 12 weeks of commencing the course.
+The Training Plan is an agreement which outlines the responsibilities and obligations between ARC Training and you, the student.

-The Training Plan specifies the training and learning support requirements for each student.
-Full details of the qualification are provided including a list of all the Units of Competency to be completed, start and end dates of training, how the training is delivered and the names/s of the Trainer and Assessor.
+The Training Plan specifies the training and learning support requirements for each student and full details of the qualification being delivered.
+This includes a list of all the UoCs to be completed, start and end dates of training, how the training is delivered and the name/s of the Trainer & Assessor.

-Students are provided with the opportunity to advise ARC Training if they have any special needs or require assistance or support to complete the training.
-Please advise the ARC Training representative if you have any personal situations that may affect your ability to learn.
-Personal information will be treated in a confidential manner and your permission will be required to disclose any sensitive information to any third parties.
+You are provided with a signed copy of the Training Plan, with the original kept by ARC Training in your student file.
+Copies of the Training Plan will only be given to a third party with your written permission or in line with regulatory requirements.

-Students will be provided with a signed copy of the Training Plan with the original kept by ARC Training in the student’s file.
-Copies of the Training Plan will only be given to a third party with the written permission of the student.
+You also have the opportunity to advise ARC Training if you have any special needs or require assistance or support in order to complete your training.
+You should advise an ARC Training representative as soon as possible if you have any personal situations that may affect your ability to learn.
+Your personal information is always treated in a confidential manner and your permission will be required to disclose any sensitive information to any third parties.

-15. Language, literacy and numeracy/special needs
+Language, Literacy and Numeracy (LLN) and Special Needs